TITLE 89: SOCIAL SERVICES

 b) Specific components of EHRS shall include the following:

-1) provide a base unit and, when necessary, adaptive activation devices, together with all connectors, parts and equipment necessary for installation, that can be used in a home by up to 2 clients with hearing, mobility and/or visual impairments.
+1) provide a base unit and, when necessary, adaptive activation devices, together with all connectors, parts and equipment necessary for installation, that can be used in a home by up to 2 participants with hearing, mobility and/or visual impairments.

 A) demonstration of use and maintenance of EHRS equipment;